About Chorabari Lake

 The sudden flash flood caused widespread devastation in the Kedar Valley, destroying settlements, infrastructure, and pilgrimage routes around Kedarnath.
 Thousands of pilgrims and local residents lost their lives, making the 2013 Kedarnath flood one of the worst natural disasters in the history of Uttarakhand.

-How to Reach Chorabari Lake
+How To Reach Chorabari Lake

 By Air